QiangShiPKU/CoVarNet/README.md

 ```
 node <- getNode(mat, K = 12)
 ```
 **Input:** a matrix (mat) indicating the frequencies of individual cell types/subsets (rows) across samples (columns) and a integer (K) indicating the expected number of CMs to be identified.
-The example dataset can be get by
+The example dataset can be accessed by
 ```
 mat <- mat_freq_raw
 ```